Programs of Study

 Language Majors and Minors

-In addition to the French, German, and Spanish majors and minors, the Moravian College Modern Languages and Literatures department offers select courses in Arabic, Italian, and Latin.
+In addition to the French, German, and Spanish majors and minors, the Moravian University Modern Languages and Literatures department offers select courses in Arabic, Italian, and Latin.

 Want to Add a Foreign Language as a Second Major?